eCommerce PPC

 The question is whether it's actually growing your revenue.

-• 10+ years of PPC across agency and in-house, including IPG
+• 10+ YEARS' EXPERIENCEA decade-plus managing PPC across agency and in-house roles, including time at IPG Mediabrands

-• £15M+ in managed ad spend, with accounts for Adobe, Ted Baker and Ben Sherman
+• £15M+ MANAGEDProven at scale with clients including Adobe, Ted Baker and Ben Sherman across multiple channels

-• Google, Meta, Bing and Display: all under one roof
+• FULL CHANNEL COVERAGEGoogle, Meta, Bing and Display all handled under one roof, with consistent strategy across each

 Andrew Chung